gfarnadi/gfarnadi.github.io/teaching.md

 **Machine Learning 1 (Winter 2022), HEC Montreal/Mila**

-- All materials and details are avaialble at the [machine learning course](courses/MLW2022/main.md).
+- All materials and details are avaialble at the [machine learning course webpage: Winter 2022](courses/MLW2022/main.md).

 **Machine Learning 1 (Fall 2021), HEC Montreal/Mila**

-- All materials and details are avaialble at the [machine learning course](courses/ML/main.md).
+- All materials and details are avaialble at the [machine learning course webpage: Fall 2021](courses/ML/main.md).

 **Data Science (Fall 2019), Mila**

-- All materials and details are avaialble at the [data science course](https://ift6758.github.io/).
+- All materials and details are avaialble at the [data science course webpage: Fall 2019](https://ift6758.github.io/).

 ## Teaching Assistant